-BOP Mgmt & Consulting is one of the leading arts consulting firms in Western Canada.
-Led by Brent Oliver, BOP Consulting services include talent buying, event coordination, artist management, engagement, social media consulting and arts administration and advice.
+BOP MGMT & Consulting is one of the leading arts consulting firms in Western Canada.
+Led by Brent Oliver, BOP Consulting services include talent buying, event coordination, artist management, engagement, social media consulting and arts administration, and advice.
 In addition to these services, BOP is dedicated to giving back to the arts community through a number of different music and culture projects.

-This life-long calling grew from Brent’s passion for culture.
-As a young musician looking for opportunities to perform in Edmonton, he took the initiative to organize and promote concerts and encouraged other local acts to get involved.
-In 1990, he then founded Green Pepper Records, an independent label which produced local compilation albums, giving dozens of artists a platform for their original music to be promoted and broadcast on campus radio.
+This life-long calling grew from Brent’s passion for music & culture.
+As a young musician looking for opportunities to perform in Edmonton, he took the initiative to organize and promote local concerts and encouraged other provincial and national acts to play Edmonton.
+In 1990, he founded Green Pepper Records, an independent label which produced local compilation albums, giving dozens of artists a platform for their original music to be promoted and broadcast on campus radio.

 After earning a Music Degree from the University of Alberta, Brent worked as a talent buyer, booking local and touring acts at the Rev Cabaret, New City Likwid Lounge and the Sidetrack Café – some of Edmonton’s most iconic live music venues.
 Guided by his confidence in the strength of Alberta’s music community, and his desire to help it grow, Brent established Foundation Concerts, an Edmonton-based concert and arts event promotion company which brought some of the most prominent touring acts to Western Canada.
 Through these experiences, Brent established a vast network of industry contacts across North America.
 This led to a unique opportunity for Brent where in 2010 he accepted a position as an Agent with Winnipeg-based Paquin Artist Agency, one of Canada’s largest international talent agencies.